symfony-cmf/symfony-cmf-docs/contributing/bundles.rst

 Perhaps unlike many other community bundles, each individual CMF bundle is part of a larger project, the CMF.
 As such, stable bundles should adhere to a core set of standards and goals in addition to the `suggested bundle best practices`_.

-All CMF bundles MUST meet the requirements set out in the following table in order for them to be classed as stable:
+All CMF bundles MUST meet the requirements set out in the following table in order for them to be classified as stable:

 +----------------------------------+----+
 | Feature                          | OK |